As Election Nears, Keeping Donors A Secret Is Trickier

-Republicans have outspent Democrats in five of the eight states and overall, they lead by $25 million.
+Republicans have outspent Democrats in five of the eight states, and, overall, they lead by $25 million.

-Two pro-Republican groups account for two-thirds of all the GOP spending, and more than the Romney campaign itself.

-OVERBY: That's from one of the groups, Americans For Prosperity, which is backed by billionaires David and Charles Koch.
-The other group, co-founded by strategist Karl Rove, is Crossroads GPS.
+Two pro-Republican groups account for two-thirds of all the GOP spending and more than the Romney campaign itself.
+One group is Americans for Prosperity, which is backed by billionaires David and Charles Koch.
+The other, cofounded by strategist Karl Rove, is Crossroads GPS.

-COLVIN: They're going to cross their fingers and hope that they spent more than 51 percent of their money on ads that the IRS will not consider political.
+"There are 10s — if not 100s — of millions of dollars in the gamble," says Greg Colvin, a San Francisco lawyer who specializes in the law for tax-exempt organizations.
+"They're gonna cross their fingers and hope that they spent less than 51 percent of their money on ads that the IRS will not consider to be political."